Pictures of Haiti and its Historical Monuments.

-Haiti’s history began on 5 December 1492 when the European navigator known as Christopher Columbus in the search of spices and a new route to avoid England; their worst enemy at time.
-His convoy end in a a large island in the region of the western Atlantic Ocean that later came to be known as the Caribbean.
+Haiti’s history began on 5 December 1492 when the European navigator knew as Christopher Columbus in the search of spices and a new route to avoid England; their worst enemy at the time.
+His convoy ends in a large island in the region of the western Atlantic Ocean that later came to be known as the Caribbean.
 It was inhabited by the Taíno and Arawakan people, who variously called their island (Ayiti), (Bohio), and later (Kiskeya).
-Columbus quickly claimed the island for the Spanish Crown, naming it La Isla Española ("the Spanish Island"), later rename to Hispaniola.
+Columbus quickly claimed the island for the Spanish Crown, naming it La Isla Española ("the Spanish Island"), later renamed to Hispaniola.

 Christopher Columbus established a small settlement called La Navidad, near the modern town of (Cap Haitien), built from the timbers of his wrecked ship Santa María, during his first voyage in December 1492.
-When Christopher returned in 1493 on his second voyage he found the settlement had been destroyed and all 39 settlers were kill.
-As a result, Christopher continued east and founded a new settlement at La Isabella on the territory of the present day known as Dominican Republic in 1493.
-After the arrival of Europeans, La Hispaniola's indigenous population suffered near-extinction, in possibly the worst case of depopulation in the American continent due to hard labor, mistreatment and foreign diseases.
+When Christopher returned in 1493 on his second voyage he found the settlement had been destroyed and all 39 settlers were killed.
+As a result, Christopher continued east and founded a new settlement at La Isabella on the territory of the present-day known as the Dominican Republic in 1493.
+After the arrival of Europeans, La Hispaniola's indigenous population suffered near-extinction, possibly the worst case of depopulation in the American continent due to hard labor, mistreatment and foreign diseases.

 Prior to the Seven Years' War (1756–63), the economy of Saint-Domingue gradually expanded, with sugar and, later, coffee.
 After the war, which disrupted maritime commerce, the colony underwent rapid expansion.
 In 1767, it exported 72 million pounds of raw sugar and 51 million pounds of refined sugar, one million pounds of indigo, and two million pounds of cotton.
 Saint-Domingue was known as the "Pearl of the Antilles;" the richest colonies in the 18th century French’s empire.
 By the 1780s, Saint-Domingue produced about 40 percent of all the sugar and 60 percent of all the coffee consumed in Europe.
 This single colony, roughly the size of the state of Maryland, produced more sugar and coffee than all of Britain's West Indian colonies combined.

-The French maters also thrown them into boiling cauldrons of cane syrup, they put men and women inside barrels studded with spikes and rolled them down mountainsides into the abyss, consigned these miserable blacks to man-eating dogs until latter, sated by human flesh, left the mangled victims to be finished off with bayonet and poniard.
-Those slaves’ treatment was pure atrocity, but at time, it was legal because slaves were considered as objects own by their masters and obedience was a must.
+The French maters also threw them into boiling cauldrons of cane syrup, they put men and women inside barrels studded with spikes and rolled them down mountainsides into the abyss, consigned these miserable blacks to man-eating dogs until latter, sated by human flesh, left the mangled victims to be finished off with bayonet and poniard.
+Those slaves’ treatment was a pure atrocity, but at the time, it was legal because slaves were considered objects owned by their masters and obedience was a must.